THREE TAPS: A GAME OF THRONES FAN-FICTION STORY

 She couldn’t stand it anymore, the torturing him.
 She had never stopped and thought about how everything was affecting him, she realized.
 She felt very selfish, and he always put her desires before his own, and now she had made him resort to begging.
 She stood up without another word and practically sprinted to the bed.
 He made a noise halfway between a laugh and an exclamation of relief and followed.

 She scrambled up onto the mattress and turned towards him on her side, chest heaving.
 He smiled broadly and was beside her a second later.
-The next second, their lips had found each other again, and the next second, she was on her back and felt his weight pinning her down, and she was gone.
-She was blooming underneath him like the sweetest flower, the little bud finally discovering what it meant to open up.
+The next second, their lips had found each other again, and the next second, she was on her back, and he was on top of her, and she was blooming underneath him like the sweetest flower, the little bud finally discovering what it meant to open up.
 He could have tasted her nectar forever if she let him.

 But as his hands caressed her silken white neck, it also became too much.
 Since their marriage, he had determined that he must have more self-control than any man before him, but he was only a man, and every man had his limits.
 If he let this continue, he couldn’t see this not being his limit.
 With something like physical hurt, he rolled off of her.
 He was saying something, and she wasn’t paying attention.